 - Voice: Concert Singers, Orpheus Choir, Show Choir, Gospel Choir, Apollo Choir

 - Instrumental: Concert Band, Jazz Band, Marching Band, University Orchestra, Wind Ensemble, Symphonic Band

 Each student will be heard by a committee of faculty members.
 Since live auditions provide the committee with more information, it is in the best interest of the student to audition in person rather than submit a recorded performance.

-Literature used at State Solo and Ensemble contest would be appropriate for this audition.
+Literature used at state Solo and Ensemble contests would be appropriate for this audition.

 - Voice: two contrasting songs, memorization recommended (foreign language is NOT necessary.
 If you are not proficient singing in a foreign language, sing in English)